-Topic 7: People Analytics.
-Restricted to students in a business major.
+Topic 18: People Analytics.
+Same as Management 372T (Topic 18).
 Explore the use of analytics in the creation and management of human capital.
-Examine the recruiting, selecting, deploying, developing and managing performance of employees.
-Only one of the following may be counted: Management 337 (Topic: People Analytics), 337 (Topic 7), Business Analytics 372 (Topic 7).
+Examine recruiting, selecting, deploying, developing, and managing performance of employees.
+Only one of the following may be counted: Business Analytics 372 (Topic 7), 372T (Topic 18), Management 337 (Topic: People Analytics), 337 (Topic 7), 372T (Topic

-Topic 8: Pricing and Channels.
-Restricted to students in a business major.
-Explore the concepts, theory and latest thinking bearing on the key issues in pricing and channels, taking the perspective of the marketing manager.
-Apply concepts and theory, through extensive case analyses and multiple assignments, to the solution of pricing and channel problems in realistic business settings.
-Only one of the following may be counted: Marketing 372 (Topic: Pricing and Channels), 372 (Topic 14), Business Analytics (Topic 8).
+Topic 19: Pricing and Channels.
+Same as Marketing 372T (Topic 19).
+Explore the concept, theory, and latest thinking that bares on key issues in pricing and channels; taking the perspective of the marketing manager.
+Apply concepts and theory, through extensive case analyses, to solve pricing and channel problems in realistic business settings.
+Only one of the following may be counted: Business Analytics 372 (Topic 8), 372T (Topic 19), Marketing 372 (Topic 14), 372T (Topic 19).